jmjatlanta/bitshares-core-wiki/Testing-HF-1270:-Effects-of-MCR-Change-on-Call-Price.md

 # Initialize the Test Environment

-The following test scenarios portray the interaction of five actors: an account registrart issuer ("nathan"), an asset issuer ("nathan"), a feed publisher ("publisher-a"), and two asset borrowers/traders ("trader-a" and "trader-b").
+The following test scenarios portray the interaction of five actors: an account registrar issuer ("nathan"), an asset issuer ("nathan"), a feed publisher ("publisher-a"), and two asset borrowers/traders ("trader-a" and "trader-b").
 Each will require their own wallet with their own keys.
 Certain steps must be performed by specific actors from their respective wallet.
 Each step of the instructions describe which actor is performing that step.
 The reader should use the respective actor's wallet.

 |Tip|
 |-|